The Distinguished Alumni Award

-The Alumni Executive Committee is pleased to announce that nominations are now being accepted for the 2018 Distinguished Alumni Award.
+The Alumni Executive Committee is pleased to announce that nominations are now being accepted for the 2020 and 2021 Distinguished Alumni Awards.
 This annual award is for Seminary degree-holders worthy of special recognition.
-The award presentation will take place during the 2018 Alumni Gathering.
-Nominations must be received by October 1, 2017.
-The award will be decided by the Alumni Executive Committee at its October 2017 meeting.
+The award presentations take place during the annual May Alumni Gathering.
+Nominations must be received by September 1, 2019.
+The award will be decided by the Alumni Executive Committee at its Fall 2019 meeting.

 What does it mean to be an outstanding graduate of The General Theological Seminary?
 The Close represents many things to those of us who studied here at General.
 A home for some of us, or a home away from home where we went to be in communion with others striving toward the same goals.
 It is a place where the serenity and beauty of the grounds are enhanced by the families who live there and the community who makes it come alive.
 It is also a place where Leaders for the Episcopal Church are formed.
 The time spent at General has led to fruitful expressions of faith in all parts of the world.

 We are proud to stand as a community with all of our brothers and sisters in the General Community.
 Some efforts are so inspirational however, that we choose to recognize these people of faith with our Distinguished Alumni/ae Award.
 Past recipients have included exemplars of a broad range of ministry.
 We have had the privilege of holding up both extraordinarily original, path breaking ministries and extraordinarily faithful, though quiet ministries.
 Candidates may be put forth on the basis of lifetime achievement, or to honor extraordinary accomplishment that brought credit upon the church and GTS.
 Nominees may be well-known, but care should be given to identifying inspiring yet unheralded ministries.

 We rely on our alumni to select an inspirational example for all of us to receive this honor.